-In June we are arranging a unique skiing expedition on board the ice strengthened vessel M/S Origo.
-Daily we go ashore in rubber boats to explore untouched peaks in the kingdom of the polar bear.
+This May we are arranging a unique skiing expedition on board the ice strengthened vessel M/S Origo.
+We make daily expeditions ashore to explore untouched peaks in the kingdom of the polar bear.
 In small groups and with skilled and experienced IVBV/UIAGM/ IFMGA guides we have unlimited possibilities.
 Maybe you will be the first person ever to ski down that particular mountain in the high Arctic.

 The mountains in northern Svalbard consist of hundreds of peaks and rise dramatically from sea level to about 3000 feet.
 Many of these mountains are inaccessible without a ship and several peaks have most likely never been climbed.
 This trip is a real expedition, where ice conditions, weather and wind conditions rule.
 Our guides are highly experienced and will give you an unforgettable experience of the Arctic wilderness.
 They will teach and lecture during the duration of the trip.

-We are also counting on seeing some of the spectacular wild life on Svalbard with possibility of Walrus or even Polar bear.
-The sun is up 24 hours a day and perhaps we will go skiing in the midnight sun.
+We are also hoping to see some of the spectacular wild life on Svalbard with possibility of Walrus or even Polar bear.
+The sun is up 24 hours a day with the possibility of skiing in the midnight sun.
 We also have kayaks on board and paddling among icebergs is an experience you shouldn’t miss.

 Thanks to being a small group with several guides we can offer an unmatched flexibility.
 This gives us the freedom of beeing able to offer different alternatives on our excursions.

 The trip will be led by our team of experienced guides and expedition leaders, all whom will share their knowledge of travelling in this demanding environment.